woojiahao/tp/docs/DeveloperGuide.md

 This section aims to describe the implementation of the features in UniCa$h.

-There are 4 main group of features that we have designed and either implemented or propose to implement in the future.
+There are 4 main groups of features that we have designed and either implemented or propose to implement in the future.

 These are: